-2.6.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
-The Executive Summary sets out the mission of the GIS, namely:

-- 2.6.2 "This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero". - 2.6.3 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
-The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.6.4 Point 4 of their "onshore wind" approach states "work with UK Government, Ofgem and the National Energy System Operator to ensure that the interest of Scotland are best represented.
-Markets, policies and regulation affecting the electricity sector are largely reserved to the UK Government under the UK Electricity Act (1989).
-We are working with the UK Government to enable a faster, more efficient and strategic approach to designing and regulating the net zero energy system, in particular for accelerating grid connections and network build". - 2.6.5 Availability of grid connections is further references as a barrier to tackle to decarbonise industrial processes. - 2.6.6 The Strategy makes it clear that "timely grid connections and strengthened grid infrastructure will be key to securing renewables project delivery and investor and supply chain confidence in Scotland". - 2.6.7 It is clear therefore that to progress the Government's objectives support for the delivery of grid expansion and strengthened grid infrastructure needs to be made.
-This is not only critical to ensure net zero targets are met, but also to help deliver the Government's green industry mission.
+- 2.7.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
+The Executive Summary sets out the mission of the GIS, namely: - "This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero". - 2.7.2 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
+The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.7.3 Point 4 of their "onshore wind" approach states "work with UK Government, Ofgem and the National Energy System Operator to ensure that the interests of Scotland are best represented.
+Markets, policies, and regulation affecting the electricity sector are largely reserved to the UK Government under the UK Electricity Act (1989).
+We are working with the UK Government to enable a faster, more efficient, and strategic approach to designing and regulating the net zero energy system, in particular for accelerating grid connections and network build." - 2.7.4 Availability of grid connections is further referenced as a barrier to tackle to decarbonise industrial processes. - 2.7.5 The Strategy makes plain that "timely grid connections and strengthened grid infrastructure will be key to securing renewables project delivery and investor and supply chain confidence in Scotland." - 2.7.6 It is clear therefore that to progress the Government's objectives clearly support the delivery of grid expansion and strengthened grid infrastructure.
+This is not only critical towards aiding net zero targets but also help deliver the Government's clear green industry mission.

-2.7 Conclusions on the Renewable Energy Policy & Legislative Framework
+2.8 Conclusions on the Renewable Energy Policy & Legislative Framework